jakerohr/virtuoso-coding-exercise/README.md

 cd virtuoso-coding-exercise
 ```

-2. Navigate into the `met-museum` directory:
+2. Navigate into the `met-museum-search` directory:

 ```bash
 cd met-museum